-For FY 2007, MoDOT has 6,492 authorized salaried positions.
+During the most recent quarter, MoDOT increased its authorized salaried positions to 6493; one authorization was added to the Maintenance Division at Central Office to work on the Safe and Sound Bridge project.
 The number of authorized salaried positions increased over last fiscal year due to a group of Motor Carrier auditors that transferred from the Missouri Department of Revenue to MoDOT.
-As of Sept.
-30, 2006, the actual number of salaried employees was 6,362 with an additional 460 seasonal employees working for the department.
+As of December 31, 2006, the actual number of salaried employees was 6,382 with an additional 244 seasonal employees still working for the department and an additional 480 individuals available to assist during snow emergencies.
 Seasonal employment is down from 608 in July 2006.
-District 10 hired considerably fewer seasonal employees this year, with only ten on board as of the end of this quarter.

-\ For FY 2007, the Salaried Employees data has had the FTE for salaried employees used to date converted to an annual number for ease in comparison to previous years.
+For FY 2007, the Salaried Employees data has had the FTE for salaried employees used to date converted to an annual number for ease in comparison to previous years.
 This could not be reasonably accomplished for wage employees or for overtime.